Canon T90: Use today

-Canon ceased supporting the camera in 1998 and spare parts are no longer available from them.
-The subsequent difficulty in obtaining repair services is likely to discourage any remaining professional use of these cameras.
+Canon stopped supporting the camera in 1998 and spare parts are no longer available from them.

 One issue is with LCD (liquid crystal display) life, a problem not unique to the T90.
-LCD displays age and wear out at a varying rate dependent on environmental conditions, use and other factors.
+LCDs age and wear out at a varying rate dependent on environmental conditions, use and other factors.
 Commonly quoted lifespans are about five to ten years; thus, many T90s will have displays nearing the end of their lives, even if they have been replaced.
 The spare part is no longer available and no third-party replacement has emerged.

 The plastic battery holder on the T90 is somewhat susceptible to breakage, and can cause the camera to become inoperative.
 Used cameras should be carefully checked for broken/repaired battery holder compartments.
 Another common problem is failure of the second internal battery that retains frame number/ISO settings, replacement of which requires service by a person skilled in soldering techniques and camera disassembly.

 Another, more serious, problem concerns the shutter.
 The T90's shutter appears to become "sticky" as the camera ages.
-It is prone to locking up, in which case the camera's LCD displays "EEE" and the message "HELP" appears in the viewfinder display.
+It is prone to locking up, in which case the camera's LCDs "EEE" and the message "HELP" appears in the viewfinder display.
 This is commonly called the "EEE syndrome" among users.
 The problem is most likely to crop up after the camera has been left unused for some time; thus, the best way to prevent it is regular use of the camera.
 It does not seem to cause inaccurate shutter speeds before failure.
 The problem can be corrected by a knowledgeable technician without replacing the shutter mechanism.
 It is reportedly caused by dirt on the shutter's magnets affecting their performance.
 But if left unused for an extended period of time the circuit will need to be replaced, an expensive and time-consuming proposition.

 The sticky shutter problem relates to a rubber washer that is involved in the operation of the shutter.
 With age and atmospheric conditions, it tends to deteriorate and become sticky, so that it impedes the operation of the shutter.
-Frequent use can delay the stickiness from 'glueing up' the shutter, but once started, the only long-term remedy is to have the shutter repaired, when the rubber washer is replaced, and so another 10 years or more can be enjoyed with the camera working correctly.
-A good short-term solution is to lightly clean the shutter diaphragm with a cotton ball and lighter fluid.
+Frequent use can delay the stickiness from 'glueing up' the shutter, but once started, the only long-term remedy is to have the shutter repaired.

-As with some other electronically controlled SLR film cameras, a working Canon T90 can be a bargain on the used market.
-Prices from used camera dealers providing warranties range from approximately US$120–140 for a camera in working condition to approximately US$240–260 for a camera body in mint condition with accessories, box and manual.

-Canon FD lenses, however, remain quite affordable compared to their EF counterparts.